 - Corporate Relations Center of Excellence (CR COE) president: leads the regional CR COE and provides corporate relations expertise to the region.
 Involved in engagement/sales strategy development and managing other CR leaders

-- Regional directors: the CR COE has two regional directors, for business development and corporate engagement, who manage their area within the region and oversee regional committees
+- Regional directors: the CR COE has up to four regional directors who manage their function in the region and oversee regional committees:

 - Corporate relations COE leadership: refers to the CR COE presidents and CR regional directors

 - Business Development: serves HBA sponsor companies (non-corporate partners) and prospects

 - Corporate engagement: serves HBA corporate partner locations within their geography